GabLeRoux/ansi-colors-chrome-extension/ReadMe.md

 ## Motivation

-I once used to run [salt](https://saltstack.com/) commands with [jenkins](https://jenkins.io/), which outputs colored data by default.
+I once used to run [salt](https://saltstack.com/) commands with [jenkins](https://jenkins.io/), which outputs colored data by default, but it gets unreadable in a webpage!
 There's a [jenkins plugin for this](https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin), but I tought **why not a plugin for chrome itself?** Here it is :)

 Here's a related blog post I wrote about ansi characters and colors:
 [Keep saltstack colored output](https://gableroux.com/tips/2016/02/18/keep-saltstack-colored-output/)